 Don’t pay cash

 For smaller projects, you can pay by check or credit card.
-Many people arrange financing for larger projects.
+Many people finance larger projects.

 Try to limit your down payment